codetist/sequeltools/README.md

 ### Why is displaying sessions so slow?
 Depending on your database activity and usage the number of sessions to display might get very high.
-On slow machines rendering a high number of sessions in sequelTools might take a noticeable amount of time.
+On slow machines rendering a high number of sessions in sequelTools Sessionbrowser might take a noticeable amount of time.
 In this case reduce the number of sessions displayed per page.
 Default is 50.

 ### Is RAC supported?
 RAC is currently not supported.
-However, you can create separate connections for each node. sequelTools will only show sessions of current node connected.
+However, you can create separate connections for each node. sequelTools Sessionbrowser will only show sessions of current node connected.

 ### Are there any advanced configuration options?